Change the payload menu entry menu text using a .txt file (+ add hotkeys)

 Instead of the actual file name being listed in the menu, you can display any menu text and menu help text you like, by creating a .txt file.

 The .txt file must have exactly the same filename as the payload file (not case-sensitive).

 Make a .txt file by dragging-and-dropping the payload file onto the \_ISO\TXT_Maker.exe utility (see below).

 you can use the \_ISO\docs\E2B Utilities\E2B TXT Maker.cmd file (you can copy the file to your Desktop first for convenience).
 You will be prompted to enter the menu text and help text.
 A new .txt file will be made automatically on the E2B drive in the same folder as your payload file.

-You can instead make a .txt file using Windows Notepad or any text editor (save as UTF-8 if required)...
+You can instead make a .txt file using Windows Notepad or any text editor (save as UTF-8 if special characters are required)...